Tong-Chen-ct/CT-TADB/README.md

 - Each convolutional layer is followed by a ReLU activation function and a max-pooling layer.
 - A multi-head attention mechanism is employed. num_heads = 4, ff_dim = Transformer_fim = 32
 - An output layer with a sigmoid activation function computes boundary probabilities.
+- Experiments were conducted on NVIDIA A800-SXM4-80GB (CUDA 12.2) and NVIDIA GeForce RTX 3090 (CUDA 11.7) platforms.

+Under the default 10 kb input setting with batch size = 16, each training epoch requires approximately 1 min 47 s, and the complete training process takes approximately 1 hour on an NVIDIA GeForce RTX 3090 (24 GB GPU memory).
+Peak GPU memory usage was monitored using nvidia-smi.

 ## File Structure